josancamon19/BelatrixSrApplicationSolution/README.md

 # Belatrix Test Solution
-This is the solution for the test for the Belatrix application.
+This is my solution for the test for the Belatrix application.

 ## Task 1: Material Design Stepper
 >Propón los pasos, clases, layouts y recursos que utilizarías para hacer un Stepper